 Q: Can I turn CloudTrail Event History off for my account?

-Q: Are API calls made from the AWS Management Console recorded?
+Q: Are API calls made from the Amazon Management Console recorded?

 Yes.
 CloudTrail records API calls made from any client.
-The AWS Management Console, AWS SDKs, command line tools, and higher level AWS services call AWS APIs, so these calls are recorded.
+The Amazon Management Console, Amazon SDKs, command line tools, and higher level Amazon Web Services services call Amazon APIs, so these calls are recorded.

 Q: Where are my log files stored and processed before they are delivered to my Amazon S3 bucket?

 Activity information for services with regional end points (EC2, RDS etc.) is captured and processed in the same region as to which the action is made and delivered to the region associated with your Amazon S3 bucket.
 Action information for services with single end points (IAM, STS, etc.) is captured in the region where the end point is located, processed in the region where the CloudTrail trail is configured and delivered to the region associated with your Amazon S3 bucket.

 Q: What is applying a trail to all regions?

 Applying a trail to all regions refers to creating the same trail in all regions in a partition.
 You can apply a trail to all regions within the Amazon Web Services-cn partition.
 You can view a list of all regions here.
 Whenever a new region launches in the Amazon Web Services-cn partition, CloudTrail automatically creates a trail in the new region with the same settings as your original trail.
 The CloudTrail data will be delivered to the S3 bucket in the Amazon Web Services-cn partition.